-Radicalisation refers to the process by which a person comes to support terrorism and forms of extremism.
-There is no single way of identifying an individual who is likely to be susceptible to an extremist ideology.
-Specific background factors may contribute to vulnerability which are often combined with specific influences such as family, friends or online, and with specific needs for which an extremist or terrorist group may appear to provide an answer.
+- Online E- Learning training on FGM is available here - Multi agency statutory guidance on FGM 2020 can be found here factors may contribute to vulnerability which are often combined with specific influences such as family, friends or online, and with specific needs for which an extremist or terrorist group may appear to provide an answer.
 The internet and the use of social media in particular has become a major factor in the radicalisation of young people.